fonnesbeck/git_tutorial/git.md

 also include powerful merging tools that make it possible for multiple authors to work within the same files concurrently.

 ---

 ## **Example** Paper Writing

-Imagine you drafted an excellent paragraph for a paper you are writing, but later *ruin* it.
-How would you retrieve the *excellent* version of your conclusion?
+- Imagine you drafted an excellent paragraph for a paper you are writing, but later *ruin* it.
+How would you retrieve the *excellent* version of your paragraph?
 Is it even possible?

-Imagine you have *5 co-authors*.
+- Imagine you have *5 co-authors*.
 How would you manage the changes and comments they make to your paper?

 ^ If you use Microsoft Word, what happens if you accept changes made using the
     `Track Changes` option?
 Do you have a history of those changes?

 ---

 > How do I get set up to use Git?